carbon-io/carbond/docs/guide/collections.rst

 (e.g., the number of updated documents should be returned and ``created`` should be omitted or set to ``false``).

-Note, see :ref:`queryability-for-custom-collections` to understand why the ability to query a set of documents is not explicitly supported by the ``update`` operation.
+Note, see :ref:`here <queryability-for-custom-collections>` to understand why the ability to query a set of documents is not explicitly supported by the ``update`` operation.